 Introduction

 Network ecology is a rapidly developing field that has reinvorgorated research on assemblage stability and complexity.
 By harnessing graph theory to represent ecological interactions, networks have informed the evolution of specialization (), the importance of complex interactions () and predicting population decline due to shared partners().
-While considerable work has focused on sampling and measuring network properties (Bluthgen, Bascompte, Jordano), there has been much less attention to a central problem of network ecology: our ability to detect interactions is imperfect in time and space.
+While considerable work has focused on sampling and measuring network properties (Bluthgen, Bascompte, Jordano), there has been much less attention to a central problem of network ecology, that is our ability to detect interactions is imperfect in time and space.
 This limitation can greatly bias our results by assuming that non-detection is synomonous with non-interaction.

 The importance of detection bias is widely appreciated in wildlife sciences (Mackenzie), but only rarely incoporated into evolutionary and theoretical ecology (xy, but see).
-However, the same issues that limit inference in determining population dyanimcs (), site selection(), and breeding ecology (), also undermine our ability to make inference about the evolution of ecological systems.
-We can harness the tools developed in widlife sciences to strengthen the realism of network observations.
-The chief improvement is to incorporate detection bias directly into our estimates of species interactions using occupancy models.
+However, the same issues that limit inference in determining population dyanimcs (), site selection(), and breeding ecology (), also undermine our ability to make inference about the ecology and evolution of ecological systems.
+The main improvement is to incorporate detection bias directly into our estimates of species interactions using occupancy models.
 In occupancy modeling, repeated surveys are used to estimate the probability of detection given a species probability of occurrence.
 The probability of occurrence is a latent variable which cannot be directly infered from the data.
 If we did not see a species at a site, was it absent or undetected?
 By analogy, if we failed to find a pollinator interacting with a plant, is it due to detection or is it a 'forbidden link' due mismatch in species timing or functional morphology?
 The goal of this paper is to use a large dataset on plant-hummingbird interactions from a tropical montane forest to evaluate the effect of imperfect detection on estimating species interactions.

 In the tropical Andes, up to thirty hummingbirds can co-occur in local assemblages.
 Hummingbirds are largley nectarivorous and have a diversity of bill morphologies.
 In general, species with longer and more curved bills tend to be more specialized (Temeles, Magliansi).
 This trait relationship may help promote community stability through niche partitioning (Weinstein).
 To test the strength of trait-matching between bird bill and flower corolla lengths, studies use the number of visits to a flower as interaction strength among birds and plants.
 These data are used to represent links between the nodes in the network graph.
 While randomization approaches have been purposed to test for the strength of specialization (Bluthgen, Schueling), only one study has evaluated the detection rates of different interactions, and included these coefficients into estimates of trait-matching (Bartolomeau).